isabella232/ml-grid-docs/app/posts/s4-discussion/4-0-discussion/4-0-0-index.md

 ## Future directions
 The rest of this discussion section is focused on improvements for future iterations of this mapping workflow.

-1. improving big data handling
+1. **Improving how we handle big data**
     1. efficiently downloading and storing large imagery datasets
     1. matching download and prediction speeds on the fly
-1. improving the machine learning predictions
+1. **Improving the machine learning predictions**
     1. detecting HV substations
     1. improving HV tower detection
     1. using additional forms of imagery (like SAR)
-1. integrating ML predictions into human mapping workflow more effectively
+1. **Integrating ML predictions into human mapping workflow more effectively**